Alexander Dalrymple: Hydrographer 1779-1808

 France had had a Naval Hydrographic Office, the Dépôt des cartes et plans de la Marine since 1720.
 Suggestions for a similar establishment in Great Britain had been made on several occasion in the 18th-century.
 In 1769 Lord Howe informed Dalrymple that he had urged the establishment of such an office, naming Dalrymple as a suitable candidate for hydrographer.
 But nothing was done.
 Naval officers were carrying out surveys at this period, and they deposited their results with the Admiralty, but the surveyors had the charts printed and published on their own account, and there was no system for managing the information.
 Eventually, in 1795, an Order in Council was issued, establishing the Hydrographic Office of the Admiralty, and Dalrymple was appointed as the first Hydrographer of the Navy, continuing with his role in the East India Company.
 By 1797 the Admiralty staff in addition to Dalrymple consisted of an assistant, a draughtsman, three copper-plate engravers, and a printer.

 An early Admiralty Chart of the City of Alexandria, published in 1801.
 Plate II in Day (1967).
 Dalrymple simplified his charts by removing the rhumb lines used by other publishers, and marking the ends outside the chart border, so the lines could eaily be drawn if needed.
 These outer rays are distinctive features of later Dalrymple charts.

 Dalrymple and his staff had first to evaluate the material that the Admiralty had accumulated over the previous century.
 This took time, and the first Admiralty chart was not published until 1800.
-Progress continued to be slow, as the new charts often needed to be compiled from several surveys and from existing charts at different scales, rather than being facsimile repoductions.
+Progress continued to be slow, as the new charts often needed to be compiled from several surveys and from existing charts at different scales, rather than being facsimile reproductions.
 Dalrymple was also in poor health be this time.
 In 1807, the Admiralty Board ordered the purchase of all available charts published in England, over 1,000 in all, so that a selection could be made of those that should be issued to the fleet.
 Dalrymple being unfamiliar with many of the areas covered suggested the formation of a committee to advise on the selection.
 This was agreed to, and Captains E.N.
 Columbine, Thomas Hurd, and Sir Home Popham were appointed.